lenmetson/speech-time/DSI_draft/video_script.md

 ### Motivation - Len
-* Want to contribute to social sciences
+* Want to contribute to a discussion about gender discrimination in parliamnetary settings.
+Specifically how much time women are given to speak.
-* Inspired by feminist belief that greater political representation = greater equity
+* Inspired by feminist belief that greater political representation = greater equity.
 * Using data science to inform future research and discussion on issue

 ### Aim - Alanah